 What we like: The trailing cursor effect not only improves navigation — it’s also perfectly on brand.

-If you’re feeling inspired by the examples above, then you want to implement cursor effects on your own site.
+Here are some cursor effect ideas for inspiration to implement on your website.
 Below are ideas sourced from CodePen so you can easily copy and paste the code.

 What we like: This cursor subtly differentiates clickable elements from the background of the web page.

 This cursor combines the purposes of the two examples above.
 The red dot cursor is trailed by a semi-transparent dot when moving.
-However, it turns into an after shadow when the cursor lands on a link.
+However, it turns into a shadow when the cursor lands on a link.

 What we like: This cursor makes the scrolling experience more engaging and differentiates links from text.